by Gaël Auffret

 Compared to my rigid sea kayak the H2 is a good 30% slower.
 But the main performance difference is that the H2 cannot be accelerated beyond 3 knots (3.4mph), while I can boost my rigid kayak beyond 5 knots (5.7mph) for a while if need be.
 In a following sea the H2 doesn’t surf without a steep wave.
 Paddling against a short wind-induced chop is a trudge as you can’t control it with hips and knees as in a SinK, it bobs like a cork on the waves, which is annoying if it lasts a few hours.

 The 3.95 metre H2 floats high on the water.
 Even though this means more windage, it also means less water splashing in.
 It does take water so I always sit in a pond, but not to the point I need to bail, except after some hours being beaten by a rough chop.
-I was sometimes swamped by some dumping waves when paddling inside the impact zone along exposed shores but the boat didn’t sink and was still maneuverable.
+I was sometimes swamped by some dumping waves when paddling inside the impact zone along exposed shores but the boat didn’t sink and was still manoeuvrable.
 I just had to escape the impact zone then bail the cockpit.

 Being 75 cm (29.5″) wide the H2 is very stable, even more when loaded down with gear, and I never felt I was on the verge of capsizing.
 Just in case I did some capsizing/re-entry exercises in deep water.
 It’s easier to get back on board using a looped rope hanging from the boat.

-The H2 is short and highly maneuverable.
+The H2 is short and highly manoeuvrable.
 It turns on itself with a few paddle strokes.
 Draw strokes work very well and there is no need to edge it on its chine to make a sharp turn as with a hard shell sea kayak.
 This makes exploring caves and rock gardens easy.

 There are plenty of useless footrest adjustment fittings in the cockpit (left) and none for attaching gear.
 I bought some D-ring fittings from Grabner and glued them in the front on each inside of the bottom tubes.
 Drybags are maintained by shock cord and secured by a leash.
 In order to push the cylindrical bag further in the front, I deflate the deck.
 The dry bags buoyancy is enough to compensate for the loss of the front deck buoyancy.